dcrules2/pl-sample-storacha/README.md

 run();
 ```

-To start, run `node upload`.
+To start, run `node index`.
 Ensure you're in the `src` directory otherwise adjust the path accordingly.

 ## Summary
 If you enjoyed this guide, give this repo a star.
 Feel free to fork and customize.
 Feel free to make a PR to add your repo to this table for others to reference and check out.